-Syntax Description element rule | filter • rule directs Post to insert a row only if the UPDATE operation matches the column condition.
+Syntax element Description rule filter rule directs Post to insert a row only if the UPDATE operation matches the column condition.
 If the UPDATE does not match the column condition, the row is discarded. filter directs Post to insert a row only if the UPDATE does not match the column_condition.
-If the UPDATE does match the column condition, the row is discarded. table The name of the target table for which you are setting the rule or filter. tablename column The conditional logic that must be satisfied by the UPDATE operation. column_condition condition represents the entire conditional statement, which must be enclosed within single quotes.
-A column condition can be one or any combination of the following expressions, each enclosed within parentheses: (column is changed) (column is not changed) ([column1, column2, ...] matches change_list) ([column1, column2, ...] contains change_list) Where: · column is the name of a target column.
-Use a comma to separate column names in a list, and enclose a list within brackets. is changed means that the specified column(s) are changed in the UPDATE operation. is not changed means that the specified column(s) are not changed in the UPDATE operation. • change_list is a logical representation of the source columns that changed. matches change_list is satisfied when the condition is an exact match to the change list (no fewer columns than the change list, no more columns than the change list, same names). contains change_list is satisfied when the condition contains all of the columns in the change list.
+If the UPDATE does match the column condition, the row is discarded. table tablename The name of the target table for which you are setting the rule or filter. column condition The conditional logic that must be satisfied by the UPDATE operation. column_condition represents the entire conditional statement, which must be enclosed within single quotes.
+A column condition can be one or any combination of the following expressions, each enclosed within parentheses: (column is changed) (column is not changed) ([column1, column2,] matches change_list) ([column1, column2,] contains change_list) Where: column is the name of a target column.
+Use a comma to separate column names in a list, and enclose a list within brackets. • is changed means that the specified column(s) are changed in the UPDATE operation. is not changed means that the specified column(s) are not changed in the UPDATE operation. change_list is a logical representation of the source columns that changed. matches change_list is satisfied when the condition is an exact match to the change list (no fewer columns than the change list, no more columns than the change list, same names). contains change_list is satisfied when the condition contains all of the columns in the change list.
 The change list can be a subset of the columns in the condition, but it cannot contain more columns than the change list.
-Names must match.
+Names must match. !filename Enables you to store a large column condition in a text file, and then specify the file, rather than the entire column condition syntax, when you run the target command.